Arax734/Arax734/README.md

 ## 👨‍💻 About Me

 Hello!
-My name is **Kacper**, and I am a **Student at Cracow University of Technology** with a strong passion for computer engineering.
-Alongside my studies, I work as a **Teacher at a technical school**, where I specialize in:
+My name is Kacper, and I am a Computer Engineering graduate from Cracow University of Technology with a strong passion for software development.
+Alongside my academic journey, I have been working as a Teacher at a technical school, where I specialize in:

 - **Software development**
 - **Designing advanced web and mobile applications**